iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> 5 stars but still......Google maps tracks your phone -where, when- what time and exact place literally on a bus, anyone with a Gmail account, their GPS or location setting on their Android or Apple phone can access their location history, even your commands to Ok Google. and easily share this information with health officials if the time arises.
+Just thought I'd point that out.<br> :date: __2020-07-04 04:12:15__

+> Installed it.
+Hope I'll need to use it!<br> :date: __2020-06-29 22:14:01__

 > Works well on S10, no issues to report here.
 Impressive beard illustrations to boot!<br> :date: __2020-06-28 14:37:55__

 > Bring app please to every one mandatory.<br> :date: __2020-06-23 03:30:47__